AuDigitalHealth/ci-fhir-r4/pages/_includes/conformance.md

 - **SHALL** be able to process resources containing “additional” elements according to section on [Extensibility – “additional” elements](guidance.html#extensibility--additional-elements)

 A persisting system:
-- **SHALL** reject any request to create or update a resource that is not supported by the Conformance/CapabilityStatement, contains a modifier extension that is not supported by the Conformance/CapabilityStatement, or is a supported type but does not conform to the Conformance/Capability statement resource for that endpoint.
+- **SHALL** reject any request to create or update a resource that is not supported by the Conformance/CapabilityStatement, contains a modifier extension that is not supported by the Conformance/CapabilityStatement, or is a supported type but does not conform to the Conformance/CapabilityStatement resource for that endpoint.
-- in circumstances other than those called out above (request to create or update a resource), a persisting system **MAY** choose to reject non-conformant resources but is not required to do so
+- in circumstances other than those specified above (request to create or update a resource), a persisting system **MAY** choose to reject non-conformant resources but is not required to do so
 - **SHALL** be able to persist resources containing data elements asserting missing information according to the section on [Missing Data](guidance.html#missing-data)
 - **SHALL** be able to persist resources containing additional elements according to section on [Extensibility – “additional” elements](guidance.html#extensibility--additional-elements)

 **Presentation of Must Support elements in profile views**

-When viewing the raw JSON of a profile, elements labeled *Must Support* are flagged with a boolean element `mustSupport` set to "true".
+When viewing the raw JSON of a profile, elements labelled *Must Support* are flagged with a boolean element `mustSupport` set to "true".

 Example: ADHA Core AllergyIntolerance profile showing clinicalStatus and verificationStatus flagged with Must Support
 ~~~